 Calling all Data and Technology Professionals to Participate: 2025 OMG Semantic Augmentation Challenge

-Even as data drives the markets, financial sector data and analytics professionals struggle to interpret and integrate datasets that lack proper semantic documentation.
-CSV files, JSON structures, and other common formats typically provide only basic column names without explaining their true meaning or relationships.
-This semantic gap creates significant barriers to effective data use in reporting, AI applications, compliance efforts, and analytics.
-Our Financial Sector Domain Task Force (FSDTF) announces its 2025 OMG Semantic Augmentation Challenge to invite and reward solutions to this critical problem!
+Everyone knows that data drives the markets, but behind the scenes, financial sector data and analytics professionals struggle to interpret and integrate datasets that lack proper semantic documentation.
+CSV files, JSON structures, and other common formats typically provide only basic column or field names without explaining their true meaning or relationships.
+This semantic gap creates significant barriers to effective data use in business reporting, AI applications, compliance efforts, and analytics.
+As part of the OMG Financial Sector Domain Task Force's (FSDTF) effort to address this industry-wide (and beyond) reality, we announce our 2025 OMG Semantic Augmentation Challenge to invite and reward solutions to this critical problem!

-OMG FSDTF members and their firms are interested in proposals for methods to use when datasets don't reference formal ontologies or provide clear semantic context, so users don't need to guess meanings from column names and sample data.
-The right solution(s) could reduce inefficiencies, errors, and missed opportunities to acquire and integrate valuable information assets across systems and organizations.
+OMG FSDTF members and their firms are interested in proposals for methods to use when datasets don't reference formal ontologies or provide clear semantic context, so that users don't need to guess meanings from column names and sample data.
+Usage of an appropriate, standardized solution(s) could reduce inefficiencies, errors, and missed opportunities to acquire and integrate valuable information assets across systems and organizations.

-The OMG Semantic Augmentation Challenge invites practical, easy-to-use, and innovative solutions to bridge this semantic gap through standardized metadata approaches.
-By developing better ways to augment datasets with machine-readable semantic references, we can transform how data is shared, understood, and utilized across industries.
-The goal is to discover or advance metadata formats that can turn basic data structures into semantically rich resources that both humans and machines can interpret correctly.
+The 2025 OMG Semantic Augmentation Challenge invites practical and easy-to-use solutions to bridge this semantic gap through standardized metadata approaches.
+Innovation is welcomed, as is use (or expansion) of an existing specification(s) or approach.
+By developing better and standardized ways to augment datasets with machine-readable semantic references, we can transform how data is shared, understood, and utilized across industries.
+Our objective is to discover, or advance, existing metadata formats that can turn basic data structures into semantically rich resources that both humans and machines can interpret correctly.

 What You'll Do